 Well, when I was in the hospital, when the heart surgeon showed up every day to give me (and my parents) the update and see how I was doing, Bishop Miller was right at his side.
 Why?
 Because before his stroke, Doctor Miller had consulted with and worked alongside my heart surgeon in the pediatric ICU of that same hospital for many, many years.

 I got the best of both worlds.
-I had a bishop who was intimately aware of the ins and outs of my care who was still consulting (unofficially) with my heart surgeon on a near-daily basis about my post-operative care.
-And because he was no longer employed there, he didn't have to make the rounds between dozens of patients and he was able to be upstairs in the ADULT ICU where he normally wouldn't have been working.
+I had a bishop who was intimately aware of the ins and outs of my care and was still consulting (unofficially) with my heart surgeon on a near-daily basis about my post-operative care.
+And because he was no longer employed there, he didn't have to make the rounds between dozens of patients, and he was able to be upstairs in the ADULT ICU where he normally wouldn't have been working.
 Plus, as my bishop, he had a deep, working knowledge of my OCD and could handle my litany of questions about what was going on, which persisted far beyond the narrower time constraints of my on-call heart surgeon.
 More importantly, he was already on the scene to help give me the spiritual support I needed through my deep “anti-miracle” spiritual crisis.

 (Quick related note: I ended up not being the only member of our ward who benefited from the bishop's presence and focus at the hospital.
 A day or so after my intake, another member of our ward had a heart attack and ended up in the ICU room directly next to mine.)